leechenghan/bigtwo_web/README.md

 ## Running the program
 node server.js

-Clients can enter from http://localhost:3000/
+Game clients can join at http://localhost:3000/

 ## Built with
 1. HTML/CSS